wolfeidau/buildkite-cli/README.md

     List latest builds for the current project.

   open
-    Open buildkite project in your browser for the current project.
+    Open builds list in your browser for the current project.

   setup
     Configure the buildkite cli with a new token.